-Our travel teams try to keep costs down by only participating in one or two out-of-town tournaments, and by arranging for local tournaments or games.
-Often we will arrange round robin tournaments within a day's drive (i.e. Sarnia, Chatham, Stratford, London, or Michigan) to allow our kids the opportunity to play first-class basketball but without spending maximum dollars.
+Our travel teams keep costs minimal by only participating in select out-of-town tournaments, and by arranging for local tournaments or games.
+We register for round-robin tournaments within a day's drive (i.e. Sarnia, Chatham, Stratford, London, or Michigan) to allow our kids the opportunity to play first-class basketball but without spending maximum dollars.

 This provides basketball programs for downtown youth on a year round basis.
 This year, we will have had almost 150 participants and over 10 adult volunteers in our program.
 Core City Hoops is different from other organizations, we take on many of children that are turned away from other programs.